theislab/IMPA/README.md

 ## Train the models

 We trained the models using the [seml](https://github.com/TUM-DAML/seml) framework.
 Configurations can be found in the `training_config` folder.
 For each experiment, one can train the model either with `seml` or without.
-For both cases, one training script and one configuration are provided.
+For both cases, one training script and one configuration are provided in the `scripts` and `training_configs` folders.

 If the `Slurm` scheduler is not implemented on the server, the `main.py` script can be re-written to run independently.
 To train the model with the provided yaml files, adapt the `.yaml` files to the experimental setup (*i.e.* add  path strings referencing the used directories).

 ## Checkpoints